michaeltlp/gen_ai/material/installation.md

 - Log in using your **Google Account**.
 - Gemini provides assistance in writing, planning, learning, and more, powered by Google AI.

+Please create an [Issue](https://github.com/michaeltlp/gen_ai/issues) for any improvements, suggestions, or to report errors in the content.

 [![Visitors](https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Fmichaeltlp&countColor=%23263759)](https://visitorbadge.io/status?path=https%3A%2F%2Fgithub.com%2Fmichaeltlp)